Skip to main content

 • API Layer: Services are wired into request handlers via the DI container.

-• CLI Framework (Typer): Services are provided to terminal commands.
+• CLI Framework (Cyclopts): Services are provided to terminal commands.

 • Background Jobs (Taskiq): Workers bootstrap the same DI container to process jobs.